chabb91/xerus/README.md

 ## Building

-**SNES-emulator** only has one dependency at this moment i.e. [Ebitengine](https://ebitengine.org/) which is used to handle displaying the image, reading controller input and audio playback.
+**Xerus** only has one dependency at this moment i.e. [Ebitengine](https://ebitengine.org/) which is used to handle displaying the image, reading controller input and audio playback.
 In order to build the project **Ebitengine** and all of its dependencies need to be [installed](https://ebitengine.org/en/documents/install.html).

 Then the project can be ran like: